GuduleLapointe/w4os/README.txt

 The goal is to allow user registration, grid basic info and monitoring and, in a perfect world, regions and simulators administration.

+= Current status =

+Code is a mess.
+Don't blame me.
+I want to do it the right way but I'm not used to WordPress plugins standards yet.
+I try to puth things on the right places while getting more familiar with it.
+Feel free to give advices.

 = Current features =